{1}

 There are no relevant financial relationships with ACCME-defined ineligible companies for anyone who was in control of the content of this activity, except those listed in the table below.
 All of the relevant financial relationships listed for these individuals have been mitigated.

-Faculty Member Information
+Member Information

 Role in activity

-Name of Ineligible Company(s) / Nature of Relationship(s)
+Nature of Relationship(s) / Name of Ineligible Company(s)

-Alan Ross Schroeder, MD
+Alan R. Schroeder, MD

 Clinical Professor